ammarmplumber/ammarplumber.github.io/content/about/index.md

 &nbsp;

-This picture could make me seem smart.
-I was probably thinking about something stupid.
-This caption was intended to make me seem humorous and humble even though I've created a website for myself.

 ## Who am I?

 I'm a young professional in Dallas.
 I'm Indian American, was raised Muslim, and became Catholic in 2022.
 I'm a pretty philosophical guy (some might say "in the clouds"), and I hope to develop as a speaker so that I can share my ideas and engage more effectively with others in pursuit of the truth.